 Instead, if you only want to apply to existing components, you should click on “Select specific components”.

-Then, Kiuwan will open a dialog where you could manually select the components you want specifically tag.
+Then, Kiuwan will open a dialog where you can manually select the components you want to specifically tag.

 Components query results